-Figure 60.
+Figure 65.
 Misaligned I/O Transfer

-5.5 Inquire and Bus Arbitration Cycles
+7.5 Inquire and Bus Arbitration Cycles

-The AMD-K6-2 processor provides built-in level-one data and instruction caches.
-Each cache is 32 Kbytes and two-way set-associative.
+The AMD-K6-2E+ processor provides built-in level-one (L1) data and instruction caches, and a unified level-two (L2) cache.
+Each L1 cache is 32 Kbytes and two-way set-associative.
+The L2 cache is 128 Kbytes and four-way set-associative.
 The system logic or other bus master devices can initiate an inquire cycle to maintain cache/memory coherency.
-In response to the inquire cycle, the processor compares the inquire address with its cache tag addresses in both caches, and, if necessary, updates the MESI state of the cache line and performs writebacks to memory.
+In response to the inquire cycle, the processor compares the inquire address with its cache tag addresses in all caches, and, if necessary, updates the MESI state of the cache line and performs writebacks to memory.